koddr/gosl/README.md

 ## ⚠️ License

-[`gosl`](https://github.com/koddr/gosl) is free and open-source software licensed under the [Apache 2.0 License](LICENSE), created and supported with 🩵 by [Vic Shóstak](https://github.com/koddr).
+[`gosl`](https://github.com/koddr/gosl) is free and open-source software licensed under the [Apache 2.0 License](LICENSE), created and supported with 🩵 for people and robots by [Vic Shóstak](https://github.com/koddr).